 Maintains symmetry on a single axis.

-Can be thought of as the reverse of subdivide.
-Attempts to remove edges that were the result of a subdivide operation.
-For meshes with a mainly grid-based topology (without giving uneven geometry).
+It can be thought of as the reverse of subdivide.
+It attempts to remove edges that were the result of a subdivide operation.
+It is intended for meshes with a mainly grid-based topology (without giving uneven geometry).
 If additional editing has been done after the subdivide operation, the results may be unexpected.

 The number of times to perform the un-subdivide operation.
 Two iterations is the same as one subdivide operation, so you will usually want to use even numbers.